 - Statement of Employer Contributions (LMU-142-V).

-We forward certain information from the RL-1 slips to Retraite Québec and to the Ministère du Travail, de l'Emploi et de la Solidarité sociale.
+We forward certain information from the RL-1 slips to Retraite Québec and to the Ministère de l'Emploi et de la Solidarité sociale.
 This information may be taken into account when an application for benefits is filed.

 If you have more than one employer account, you must file RL-1 slips for each account, under the name and identification number shown on the Remittance of Source Deductions and Employer Contributions (form TPZ-1015.R.14.1-V, TPZ‑1015.R.14.2-V, TPZ-1015.R.14.3-V or TPZ-1015.R.14.4-V, according to your remittance frequency) for each one.